yashmehta10/marketing-agent/readme.md

     )
     ```

-    e.
+    g.
 Reuse the same question and see the difference
     ```markdown
         Hi, I am hosting a GDG on campus event to build AI Agents.
 Can you please create a 1 page brief?
         Goal: To educate and upskill students.